Cultured Marble TIPS

 Real natural marble dust is used to make cultured marble.
 This ground-up marble dust accounts for over 75 percent of the volume of a typical cultured marble product.

-When mixed with a liquid polyester resin, the marble dust forms an attractive and durable bathroom and kitchen product.
+The marble dust and liquid polyester resin form an attractive and durable bathroom and kitchen product.

-Because the resin coats all of the marble dust particles making them impervious, high-quality cultured marble can withstand stains that might otherwise harm natural marble.
-Cultured marble can stain so you don't want to be careless with any personal-care liquid or food item that's acidic.
+High-quality cultured marble can withstand stains that might otherwise harm natural marble.
+The resin in the composite marble gives it this quality.
+This synthetic marble can stain so you don't want to be careless with any personal-care liquid or food item that's acidic.

 History Of Cultured Marble

 Another key point is the cultured marble industry is now quite mature and very interesting.
 It got its start in the late 1960's as a "garage" business.
 Small volume local fabricators sold their products to plumbing and building supply houses.

 The industry continues to be quite fragmented and there are hundreds, if not thousands, of small companies who produce cultured marble all over the United States.

 For this reason the quality of the finished product can vary widely from one manufacturer to another.
 Since the marble dust and polyester resin are mixed at the small factories, there can be errors or a fabricator may decide to use less of the most expensive ingredient to lower his costs.

 Years ago, many of the leaders in the industry founded the International Cast Polymer Association.
 This group, at one time, had a certification process so consumers could tell what members made great products.